jordiprats/iam-pb-check/README.md

 # AWS IAM Permission Boundary Checker

-A command-line tool for validating AWS IAM actions against permission boundary policies.
+A command-line tool for validating **AWS IAM actions** against **permission boundary policies**.
 Helps identify which actions in your IAM policies are allowed or blocked by your organization's permission boundaries.

 ## Overview

-This tool provides two main capabilities:
+This tool allows you to:

-1. **Single Action Check**: Verify if a specific AWS action is allowed by your permission boundary
+1. **Single Action Check**: Verify if a specific AWS action is allowed by your permission boundary.
-2. **Policy Validation**: Analyze all actions in an IAM policy and identify which are allowed vs blocked
+2. **Policy Validation**: Analyze all actions in an IAM policy and identify which are allowed vs blocked.

 ## Installation

-### Prerequisites

-- Go 1.16 or later

 ### Build from Source